School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 *Celiac disease not accepted

-• All the documents needed to obtain a visa
+• All documents required to obtain the visa

 • High school registration formalities for the duration of the stay

-• Supervision throughout the stay by the local coordinator
+• Supervision throughout the stay by the local correspondent

 • Accommodation with the host family, full board (lunch box on school days)

-• Personal assistance, support and advice from our local coordinator
+• Personal assistance, support and advice from our local correspondent

 • Medical insurance